DexterHuang/CyberCodeOnline/contribution/mobile/en/tutorial/combat.md

  - Shield Enhance IV - Gives the player +20% shield multiplier
  - Shield Enhance V - Gives the player +25% shield multiplier

-The modifier only starts counting down when you complete the quest by exchanging the requested items from your inventory.
+The modifier only starts counting down when you complete the quest by exchanging the requested items on Quest Tab (yellow text when completed).
 You can accept a quest in a dungeon and wait until a later time to start it.
 Every quests reward will specify the exact modifier you will gain.

 Also, you can stack any number of different player modifiers, for example, you can have Overcharged I, Overcharged II at the same time, resulting in +15% damage.
-If you gain a modifier you have already enabled, it resets the timer.
+If you gain a modifier you have already enabled (for instance, activating Overcharged I two times), it resets the timer.